 Will it Sustain? - three international exhibitions on sustainability

-Under the title WILL IT SUSTAIN? the Danish Architecture Centre is presenting three international exhibitions on the theme of the paradoxes of sustainability.
-The exhibitions, Behind the Green Door, The Banality of Good and Shifts can be seen in conjunction with a wide range of debates, lectures, film screenings, family activities and guided tours.
+Under the title WILL IT SUSTAIN? the Danish Architecture Centre presented three international exhibitions on the theme of the paradoxes of sustainability.
+The exhibitions, Behind the Green Door, The Banality of Good and Shifts could be seen in conjunction with a wide range of debates, lectures, film screenings, family activities and guided tours.

 Can a window be sustainable, too sustainable and completely unsustainable all at the same time?
 Is a solar power-operated lawn mower sustainable, when it is designed to trim the artificial and intensively irrigated golf courses in desert states?
-These are some of the questions and dilemmas you face when you visit the exhibition in the Danish Architecture Centre.
+These are some of the questions and dilemmas that was spoken of at this exhibition.

 Behind the Green Door >